-- The BNSF intermodal facility is an industry in its own right, focusing on import-export businesses.
-Prior to its being an intermodal facility, it was the "Western Fruit Express/Burlington Northern company.
-It became the intermodal facility 27-28 years ago under the Burlington Northern Railway.
+- The BNSF facility became the intermodal facility 27-28 years ago under the Burlington Northern Railway.
 The BN Railway merged with AT&SF Railway, becoming the BNSF Railway, which currently operates the facility.
 Currently: - o 150 direct jobs are supported onsite

 - o 100 percent of the facility's business revenue is from the intermodal traffic - o 60 percent of the facility's business revenue from the transport of domestic intermodal traffic (UPS, JB Hunt) and 40% from international intermodal traffic (imports and exports). - The BNSF intermodal facility is an intermediate station in the system, but it also originates daily trains to Chicago.
 Three trains per week also go to/come from ports in Tacoma or Seattle, WA.
-Also ships to Los Angeles, CA - Container traffic comes from either steamship traffic (ports on the west coast) or truck trailer traffic (many of which are smaller companies in the Twin Cities). - o BNSF no longer owns the containers that are transported on the trucks/trails; they are owned by international steamship companies or national shipping companies - National companies include Schneider, UPS, JB Hunt, and others.
+Also ships to Los Angeles, CA - Container traffic comes from either steamship traffic (ports on the west coast) or truck trailer traffic (many of which are smaller companies in the Twin Cities). - BNSF no longer owns the containers that are transported on the trucks/trails; they are owned by international steamship companies or national shipping companies - National companies include Schneider, UPS, JB Hunt, and others.
 These are "door-to-door" trucking/shipping companies - A brokerage company coordinates this traffic; the intermodal facility is an intermediary